-This website is dedicated to the late 70's through early 80's Mattel toy line... the Shogun Warriors!
+This website is dedicated to the Shogun Warriors - distributed by Mattel during the last 70's and early 90s and including precursor toys distributed in Japan by Bandai and subsidiaries (and copied by others).
 Unfortunately, I was too old (aka too "adult"...
-I was in High School and too "cool") to play with Shogun Warriors when they came out in the late 70s, but I remember vividly thinking that the fist-firing Godzilla was way too cool and secretly coveted one.
+I was in High School and too "cool") to play with Shogun Warriors when they came out in the late 70s, but I remember vividly thinking that the fist-firing Godzilla in the toy commercials was way too cool and secretly coveted one.
 When I got older and wiser, I decided to start picking them up (this was all started by my girlfriend finding a Shogun Godzilla at a yard-sale for $3!).
 Fortunately they are still reasonable to collect (well, I guess these days that's a relative claim).

-In 1977 Mattel licensed from Popy Toy of Japan (a Bandai subsidiary) several popular toys to be known as Shogun Warriors in the US.
-These were actually Super-Hero (aka Sentai) or Giant Robot (aka Jumbo Machinder) toys from manga and anime released in Japan in the early 70's by Popy.
-The Shogun warriors were billed as "Invincible Guardians of World Freedom!" and were in fact giant robots that had their own series, either in manga form (the Japanese version of our comic books), or as anime (Japanese cartoons) on TV or in movies (very much part of Japan's popular modern culture).
-For more info on Shogun Warrior origins and the creator of human-driven giant robos (and probably the spiritual creator of what we think of as Shogun Warriors), Go Nagai, go here.
+In 1977 Mattel licensed from Popy of Japan (a Bandai subsidiary) several popular toys to be known as Shogun Warriors in the US.
+These were actually super-hero (aka Sentai) or giant robot (aka Jumbo Machinder) toys from manga and anime released in Japan in the early 70's by Popy.
+The Shogun Warriors were billed as "Invincible Guardians of World Freedom!" borrowed from giant robots that had their own series,originally in manga form (the Japanese version of our comic books), and then as anime (Japanese cartoons) on TV or in movies (very much part of Japan's popular modern culture).
+For more info on Shogun Warrior origins and the creator of human-driven giant robos (and probably the spiritual creator of what we think of as Shogun Warriors), read about Go Nagai.